 - Every tourist or visitor must avail the services of a local guide before proceeding to Maligcong Rice Terraces.

 - Lights off at 9:00 pm in all accommodation houses.

 - Respect the culture of the people.
 Refrain from utterances or acts which are offensive to the community.
 Among these include wearing mini-shorts and public display of affection (PDA).

 Knowing Maligcong Rice Terraces More:

-If you need further information that may help in setting up your itinerary to Maligcong Rice Terraces, simply ask them on the comment section below.
+If you need further information that may help in setting up your itinerary to Maligcong Rice Terraces such as maligcong weather and maligcong history, simply ask them in the comment section below.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.
 I will be more than glad and willing to answer them whenever I can:)